Cecil Blakemore

 Cecil Blakemore (8 December 1897 – September 1963) sometimes known as Cyril Blakemore, was an English professional footballer who played as an inside forward in the Football League, most notably for Crystal Palace, Brentford and Norwich City.
-He also played for Bristol City and Swindon Town.
+He also played League football for Bristol City and Swindon Town.

 Career

 Early years

 An inside forward, Blakemore began his career as an amateur in non-League football in his native West Midlands, playing for Heath Villa, Redditch, Stourbridge and Fairfield Villa.
 He had a spell with First Division club Aston Villa during the 1921–22 season, but did not make a first team appearance.

 Crystal Palace

 Blakemore got his second chance at League football when he signed for Second Division club Crystal Palace in December 1922.
 He had a slow start to life at Selhurst Park, making just 24 appearances during the 1922–23 and 1923–24 seasons, though he managed five goals in his 12 appearances during 1923–24.
 Blakemore broke into the team during the 1924–25 season, making 24 appearances and scoring 12 goals in a disastrous season which saw the Eagles relegated to the Third Division South.
 He was a near ever-present for two seasons in the Third Division South, scoring 36 goals as Palace pushed for promotion back to the Second Division.
 Blakemore departed Palace in May 1927, having made 141 appearances and scored 56 goals during five years with the club.